 SOFTS-Raw sugar climbs to 7-week high as supply outlook tightens

-LONDON, April 21 (Reuters) - Raw sugar futures rose to a seven-week high on Wednesday, boosted by the prospect of tightening supplies as crop outlooks in Brazil and Europe were downgraded.
+NEW YORK/LONDON, April 21 (Reuters) - Raw sugar futures rose to a seven-week high on Wednesday, with a renewed interest from funds amid a prospect of tightening supplies as crop outlooks in Brazil and Europe were downgraded.

 SUGAR